SoEBeS/blog.soebes.io/content/posts/2023/10/2023-11-XX-maven-jacoco-multi-module-configuration/index.md

   * It works
 * Cons
   * You have to maintain the dependencies
-    * If you have a larger number of modules it could become a challenge
+    * If you have a larger number of modules it will become cumbersome or even impossible depending on the number of modules.

 ## Using existing Module